 One of my passions is automobiles, I love classic and exotic cars.
 I purchased a 1986 Porsche 928 a few years ago and absolutely love that car.
 The 928 was the most expensive car Porsche made at the time it was built, but I was able to purchase the car for only $6,000.
 I think the 928 is one of the all time bargains for classic/exotic cars, unfortunately not all classic/exotic cars are bargains.
 My all time favorite car is a Lamborghini Muira, which was built in the late 60′s and early 70′s.
 The Muira was the predecessor to the famous Lamborghini Countach, which is also one of my all time favorite cars.
 A Countach will run at least $100,000, in today’s market and a Muira is somewhere in the $500,000 range if not more.
 Not only are these cars extremely expensive to purchase, but maintaining them will cost 10′s of thousands of dollars a year.
 It is not easy to maintain or find someone who knows how to maintain a Lamborghini.

 I knew if I ever wanted to be able to afford a Countach or a Muira, I would have to make a lot more money or get very high returns on the money I was investing.
 I have been able to do both in the last few years and a lot of that increase has been from my decision to start investing in long term rental properties.
-I have purchased seven rental properties so far and I am making over 24% cash on cash returns on all of them.
+I have purchased eight rental properties so far and I am making over 20% cash on cash returns on all of them.
 I am making over $500 a month cash flow on each of those properties.
 In fact I am making about $4,000 from my rental properties every month.
 That is $48,000 a year in additional income from my rental properties, with very little management or time required.
+Be sure to check out my rental property cash flow calculator.

 I know $48,000 a year is not enough extra income to justify purchasing a 100k car, but I just started investing in December of 2010.
 I plan to keep purchasing rental properties for at least the next ten years.
 My super aggressive goal is to own 100 rental properties by 2023.
 I have no idea how I will accomplish this goal given my current income and buying pace, but I also have no idea what exciting and lucrative opportunities may present themselves in the future.
 For the purpose of this article, I am going to assume I will buy three houses a year for ten years to show the income potential of long-term rentals.
 With this strategy I could easily afford the Countach and possibly the Muira with enough saving and planning.